michaelmior/node-docker-service/README.md

 		}
 	}

-Single files will still be mounted seperately **unless** they are positioned in a folder which will be mounted.
+Single files will still be mounted separately **unless** they are positioned in a folder which will be mounted.

 CLI
 ---
 The application exposes the following commands:

-### docker-service add \<path\>
-Adds a new service from a directory

-### docker-service remove \<name\>
-Removes the given service, including any images and containers.

 ### docker-service start \<name\>
-Builds any neccessary images and containers as well as starting all dependencies before starting up your service.
+Builds any necessary images and containers as well as starting all dependencies before starting up your service.
 First time doing this might take some time.

 A `-d`/`--nodaemon` flag may be passed, to start a service in non-daemon mode.